jalovatt/advent-of-code/README.md

 #### `yarn test:intcode`

-Run all tests related to 2019's recurring element IntCode virtual machine, which is expanded with new instructions and operating modes over multiple days.
+Run all tests related to 2019's recurring feature, [the IntCode virtual machine](https://adventofcode.com/2019/day/2), which is expanded with new instructions and operating modes over multiple days.

-These solutions all import the same IntCode class, so it was useful to have a full IntCode suite running as changes were made.
+These solutions all import the same IntCode class, so it was useful to have the full IntCode test suite running as changes were made.

 ## Skipped for now